• Skip to primary navigation

 Chettinad Fish curry - preparation step 1

-2. Roast red chillies, coriander seeds, peppercorns, cumin seeds, curry leaves and fennel seeds in a tsp of oil until nice aroma comes and grinds with water to make a coarse paste.
+2. Roast red chillies, coriander seeds, peppercorns, cumin seeds, curry leaves and fennel seeds in a teaspoon of oil until nice aroma comes and grinds with water to make a coarse paste.
 Kuzhambu masala is ready.
 Set this aside.

 Chettinad Fish curry preparation step 2